for volunteer installers

-You, the installer, are the public face of NYCMesh!
-Courtesy, respect, friendliness and professionalism will give install members a great first impression of our organization and will encourage them to become active members.
+As a volunteer installer, you are the public face of NYCMesh!
+Courtesy, respect, friendliness and professionalism will give new members a great first impression of our organization and will encourage them to become active contributors to our community.

 Before the Install

-Check the weather forecast the day of the install.
-If you have to cancel due to weather conditions, inform the install team on slack, call the member and ask the member to reschedule using their ticket.
+Check the weather forecast the day before the install.
+If you have to cancel due to weather conditions, inform the install team on slack, email the installee member and send them a link to reschedule their appointment.

-Before leaving for the install, hydrate, eat something and use the bathroom.
+Before leaving for the install, hydrate and eat something.
 Bring bottled water and a snack with you.

-Download the slack app and turn on push notifications to communicate efficiently with your fellow installers.
+Turn on push notifications on the slack app to communicate efficiently with your fellow installers.

 Check MTA delays and allow sufficient time to get to the install.
-If you can’t help being late, call or text your member and update your co-installers on slack.
+If you can’t help being late, call or text the installee member and update your co-installers on slack.

-When meeting a member, introduce yourself by name and explain how you plan to carry out the install.
+When meeting the installee member, introduce yourself by name and explain how you plan to carry out the install.
 Ask them if they have any questions and confirm that they will be able to host you for the expected duration of the install.
 Be polite and friendly!

 Be sensitive to cultural and social differences, such as: